edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.3.md

 ##### 75 minutes have passed

-# none of this has solutions and has not been QA'd
+# none of these have solutions and has not been QA'd

 ### 7. Instructor do: ( 10 minutes )
 4.3.4_fortune teller